Matin114/hass-goecharger-victron-automation/README.md

 ## General

-This is a custom component for Home Assistant to integrate the go-eCharger HOME+ and HOMEfix using the MQTT API (v2).
+This is a custom component for Home Assistant to integrate the go-eCharger HOME+ and HOMEfix using the MQTT API (v2), which has been extended by a solar surplus charging logic.

 ![Lovelace entities card](lovelace-entities-card.png "Lovelace entities card")